Oak-Development-Technologies/Lattice-FeatherWing/README.md

 <image src=/images/lattice%20featherwing%20front.jpg>
 Home of the Lattice FeatherWing

 Lattice FeatherWing is an iCE5LP4K FeatherWing designed to be a companion to any Adafruit compatible feather development board available.
 Lattice FeatherWing provides 35 IO to 0.1" headers which can be used with dupont 0.1" cables to hook into a companion breadboard.

+Interested?
+You can purchase the Lattice FeatherWing on [Tindie](https://www.tindie.com/products/34549/)

-Quick Facts about Lattice FeatherWing:
+# Quick Facts about Lattice FeatherWing:

 * 35 IO Exposed to 0.1" headers
 * 9 IO (including SPI programming pins) directly available to interface with host Feather.